drdelgad0/drdelgad0/README.md

-# Hello, 👋 I'm Daniel:
+# Hi there, 👋 I'm Daniel:

 Professor and researcher at the Universidad Cooperativa de Colombia.
 Dr. Delgado has published more than 120 papers in peer-reviewed journals.